Coronavirus testing explained

 The antibody test looks for evidence in a blood sample that your immune system may have responded to the virus already.

 The antibody test has been widely covered in the media because it has the potential to tell us a lot about who might have previously been infected with coronavirus.
-Public Health England have recently approved an antibody test developed by pharmaceutical company, Roche.
-No date has yet been given for when this type of testing could start.

 Different types of antibodies are produced by the immune system in response to ‘foreign’ invaders in the body, such as viruses, and these antibodies stay in the body after the infection has ended.
 Antibodies are quite specific to the type of virus and can provide immunity against catching the virus again.
 It is not currently known how long coronavirus antibodies stay in the body.